 - 9. Select an IPv6 Domain Name Server (DNS) Address radio button: - Get Automatically from ISP.
 Your ISP uses DHCP to assign your DNS servers.
 Your ISP automatically assigns this address. - Use These DNS Servers.
 If you know that your ISP requires specific servers, select this option.
 Enter the IP address of your ISP's primary DNS server.
 If a secondary DNS server address is available, enter it also. - 10.
-Select an IP Address Assignment radio button: - Use DHCP Server.
-This method passes more information to LAN devices, but some IPv6 systems might not support the DHCv6 client function. - Auto Config.
-This is the default setting.
+(Optional) Select the Use This Interface ID check box and specify the interface ID that you want to be used for the IPv6 address of the router's LAN interface.
+If you do not specify an ID here, the router generates one automatically from its MAC address. - 11.
+Click the Apply button.